-Help us #SaveVIForests and defend Vancouver Island's old-growth rainforest.
-A recurring monthly donation of $20, $50, $100, $250 (any amount) really helps Sierra Club BC plan efficiently and work effectively to protect the places that we all love.
-Did you know that a minimum $15 donation gets you a Sierra Club BC membership and the ability to vote at our AGMs?
+Help defend Vancouver Island's old-growth rainforest!
+A recurring monthly gift of $10, $20, $50, or any amount really helps Sierra Club BC work effectively to protect the places we all love.
+Did you know a minimum $15 donation gets you a Sierra Club BC membership?
 Please donate today.

 *Using logging data and age class information Sierra Club BC estimates the total number of hectares of old-growth logged on Vancouver Island at about 1,708,000 hectares (without including original forests lost to deforestation, e.g. urban areas).
 More than 10,000 hectares of old-growth got logged in the last 12 months alone, equivalent to more than 3 square meters per second.
 Today, the vast majority of the remaining old-growth on the Island belongs to ecosystems with smaller trees not targeted for logging (for example along the outer coast or in higher elevations).
 Only about 10 percent of the biggest trees remain standing.
 For more information, check out our backgrounder.